Rhythm Heaven Groove: Development and release

 In 2020, series producer Tsunku expressed his hopes on a new entry in the Rhythm Heaven series for the Nintendo Switch, stating that a new game would work well on the console, advocating for fans to express their interest to Nintendo.
-Tsunku was revealed to return as the producer and composer, in which he worked on the game without his vocal chords due to recovering from laryngeal cancer.
-Ko Takeuchi also returns as the lead art designer.
+He had private doubts that another entry could be made, wondering how difficult it would be to popularize rhythm games in the contemporary age.
+According to Tsunku, he received numerous inquiries about developing a "similar but different" series, but politely declined out of a belief a new Rhythm Heaven game would eventually be made.
+In 2025, during the initial announcement, Tsunku was revealed to return as the producer and composer, where he worked on the game without his vocal cords due to recovering from laryngeal cancer in 2014.